bergesinstitute/grafmethodenglish/book-5-unit-4.md

 🔹 Además, *that* después de *said/told* normalmente se reduce a [ðət] o incluso se elimina por completo.

+# Reading comprehension (comentario de texto)

+## Ali Baba and the Forty Thieves (Alí Babá y los cuarenta ladrones)

+Ali Baba lived in Persia and had a brother called Kassim.
+Ali Baba was a woodcutter.[1]
+He worked hard every day, but he was poor.
+Kassim was the opposite: dishonest, lazy,[2] and mean.[3]
+Kassim had married a very rich woman.
+Ali Baba's wife was poor, like him.

+One day Ali Baba was working in the mountains.
+He saw a group of men on horses approaching.[4]
+He was afraid and climbed a tree.
+They were clearly thieves.[5]
+The men arrived at a large rock.
+Ali Baba watched as one of them spoke to the rock.

+"Open, Sesame!" said the thief.

+The rock opened like a door.
+The forty thieves went inside.
+Ali Baba waited in the tree for an hour, and finally, the thieves came out.

+"Close, Sesame!" said one of them.

+The rock closed.
+Ali Baba, very excited, climbed down from the tree and walked to the mysterious rock.

+"Open, Sesame!" he said.

+The rock opened.
+Ali Baba thought the inside would be very small.
+On the contrary,[6] when he entered he found an enormous[7] cave.[8]
+There were thousands of gold coins[9] and thousands of rubies[10] and diamonds.[11]
+Ali Baba put a small amount of coins in his bag, left the cave, and said:

+"Close, Sesame."

+The rock closed.

+Ali Baba arrived home with his bag full of gold coins.
+He told his wife the story of the thieves, the rock, and the coins.
+She was very nervous.
+She thought they should bury[12] the coins in the garden, but first she wanted to count them.
+Ali Baba told her it would take too long to count them all.
+So she decided to borrow[13] a set of scales[14] to weigh[15] the coins, so they could know, more or less, how long they could live on them.

+Ali Baba's wife made an important mistake: she borrowed the scales from Kassim's wife.
+Kassim's wife was very surprised — she knew that Ali Baba and his wife were very poor, and she could not understand why they needed scales.
+Ali Baba's wife explained that the scales were for weighing some grains[16] of corn.
+Kassim's wife secretly put a little grease[17] on the bottom of the scales.
+That way, the "grains" would stick[18] to it, and she would finally know what they were really doing.

+When Ali Baba finished weighing the coins, he did not see that one coin had stuck to the bottom of the scales.
+When they returned the scales, Kassim's wife saw the coin and understood everything.

+Kassim went to Ali Baba's house.

+"Where did you get so many gold coins?"
+Kassim asked.

+"It's none of your business,"[19] Ali Baba replied.

+"Then perhaps it's the business of the authorities,"[20] said Kassim.

+Ali Baba saw that his brother could cause him serious problems.
+He decided to share the treasure[21] with Kassim and tell him the whole story.
+But Kassim, greedy[22] by nature, wanted more gold.
+He decided to go to the cave the next morning and take everything.

+Kassim arrived at the rock and said the magic words.
+He entered the cave and spent more than four hours filling bags with gold.
+He dreamed about all the things he would buy.
+Finally, he walked to the door.

+"Open, Barley!"[23] said Kassim.

+The rock did not open.
+Kassim had forgotten the exact word.
+He tried to remember the correct grain, but he could not.

+"Open, Wheat![24]
+Open, Corn!
+Open, Mint!"[25]

+Nothing.
+The rock did not open.

+The forty thieves arrived at the cave, said the correct words, and found Kassim inside.
+They killed him.

+When Kassim did not return, Ali Baba went to the cave to look for him.
+He found his brother's body and brought it home.
+Morgiana, the family's servant,[26] arranged a funeral.[27]
+She paid a cobbler[28] called Mustafa to sew[29] the body together so that everyone would think Kassim had died naturally.

+When the thieves returned to the cave and found the body gone, they understood that someone else knew their secret.
+They investigated in the city and found Mustafa, who proudly told them about his work.
+They paid him to lead[30] them to the house, and one of the thieves marked Ali Baba's door with an X.

+The thieves made a plan.
+One of them disguised[31] himself as an oil merchant[32] and went to Ali Baba's house with twenty horses and forty barrels.[33]
+One barrel contained oil.
+The other thirty-nine contained the thirty-nine other thieves.
+The disguised thief asked Ali Baba if he could spend the night.
+Ali Baba accepted.
+The plan was simple: during the night, the thieves would come out of the barrels and kill Ali Baba.

+Morgiana was in the kitchen and needed oil for her lamp.
+She went to take some from the merchant's barrels.
+When she opened a barrel, she found a man inside.

+"Is it time?" whispered[34] the thief.

+"Not yet," Morgiana replied, and closed the barrel.

+She checked every barrel.
+All of them had a man inside except one.
+She heated[35] the oil from the one real barrel and poured[36] boiling[37] oil into the other thirty-nine.
+When the disguised thief went to wake his men, he found them all dead.
+Terrified, he ran away and never returned.

+Ali Baba buried the thieves in his garden.
+He never went back to the cave.
+He never said the words "Open, Sesame" again.

+*From "One Thousand and One Nights."
+Traditional*

+[1] woodcutter ['wʊdkʌtər] - leñador

+[2] lazy ['leɪzi] - perezoso

+[3] mean [mi:n] - mezquino / malo

+[4] approach [ə'proʊtʃ] - acercarse

+[5] thieves [θi:vz] - ladrones (singular: thief)

+[6] on the contrary [ɑn ðə 'kɑntrɛri] - por el contrario

+[7] enormous [ɪ'nɔrməs] - enorme

+[8] cave [keɪv] - cueva

+[9] coins [kɔɪnz] - monedas

+[10] rubies ['ru:bi:z] - rubíes

+[11] diamonds ['daɪməndz] - diamantes

+[12] bury ['bɛri] - enterrar

+[13] borrow ['bɑroʊ] - pedir prestado

+[14] scales [skeɪlz] - balanza

+[15] weigh [weɪ] - pesar

+[16] grains [greɪnz] - granos

+[17] grease [gri:s] - grasa

+[18] stick [stɪk] - pegarse (past: stuck)

+[19] none of your business - no es asunto tuyo

+[20] authorities [ə'θɔrɪtiz] - autoridades

+[21] treasure ['trɛʒər] - tesoro

+[22] greedy ['gri:di] - codicioso / avaricioso

+[23] barley ['bɑrli] - cebada

+[24] wheat [wi:t] - trigo

+[25] mint [mɪnt] - menta

+[26] servant ['sɜrvənt] - criada / sirviente

+[27] funeral ['fju:nərəl] - funeral

+[28] cobbler ['kɑblər] - zapatero

+[29] sew [soʊ] - coser

+[30] lead [li:d] - guiar / llevar

+[31] disguise [dɪs'gaɪz] - disfrazar

+[32] merchant ['mɜrtʃənt] - comerciante / mercader

+[33] barrels ['bærəlz] - barriles

+[34] whisper ['wɪspər] - susurrar

+[35] heat [hi:t] - calentar

+[36] pour [pɔr] - verter / echar

+[37] boiling ['bɔɪlɪŋ] - hirviendo

+### Questions (preguntas)

+1. What was Ali Baba's job?
+2. How did Ali Baba discover the cave?
+3. How did Kassim's wife discover the gold coins?
+4. Why couldn't Kassim get out of the cave?
+5. Who was Morgiana, and what did she do to save Ali Baba?
+6. Does the story end well or badly?
+7. What do you think the moral of the story is?

 # Homework

 ## 1. Change to reported speech